 The Best Way to Use Puracy Microfiber Towels

 We're self-professed cleaning nerds and we've dedicated considerable time towards improving cleaning processes.
 After years of research, we recommend folding our towels into quarters and rotating each side after use.
 This provides more mileage and ensures that you’re wiping with a clean surface.

 Also consider the products that you spray microfiber cloths with.
 We recommend using food-safe cleaners that aren't reactive with other chemicals (like ammonia, bleach, or chlorine).

 What Are Microfiber Towels Used for?

-Microfiber is safe for pretty much all surfaces.
-You name it, our microfiber cloths can be used on it: windows, mirrors, kitchen countertops, stainless steel appliances, electronics, and even hair.
-High-quality microfiber also leaves surfaces streak-free and fuzz-free.
+Microfiber is safe for pretty much all surfaces: windows, mirrors, kitchen countertops, stainless steel appliances, electronics, and even hair.

 What Are Microfiber Towels Made of?

 Puracy Microfiber Towels are made from a blend of polyester and polyamide (nylon) fibers that are 100x finer than human hair.
 Because they've got more surface area and absorbency than other fabrics, you can count on them to pick up massive amounts of dirt and liquids – with minimal effort.

 If you look at cotton fibers under a microscope, they're usually smoother and more rounded – and they tend to push dirt, grime, stains, and spills around.
 Microfiber tends to have various angles and channels which grab and trap microparticles.
 Due to their unique structure, these cloths: